cc458/IO-women-empowerment/README.md

 `Replication`: all the material for replication.
 Interested users should set the working directory under the `Replication` folder.

-For questions contact the authors: Kaitlyn Webster (kaitlyn.webster@duke.edu), Chong Chen (chong.chen@duke.edu) and Kyle Beardsley (kyle.beardsley@duke.edu).
+For questions contact the authors: Kaitlyn Webster (kaitlyn.webster@duke.edu), Chong Chen (chongchen@tsinghua.edu.cn) and Kyle Beardsley (kyle.beardsley@duke.edu).

 All models are estimated using STATA 15SE; All Figures are created using R version 3.4.3